GregRos/Patchwork/README.md

 Modifications will not be performed, and new types will not be created.

 ### MemberAlias(memberName, declaringType)
 This attribute lets you create an alias for another member.
-When Patchwork encounters a reference to the alias member in your code, it will replace that reference with the aliased member.
+When Patchwork encounters a reference decomto the alias member in your code, it will replace that reference with the aliased member.

 It is useful for making explicit calls to things such as base class constructors.
 In the future, it will allow you to make explicit calls to overridden members.